meister03/discord-hybrid-sharding/README.md

 <p align="center"><img src="https://img.shields.io/npm/v/discord-hybrid-sharding"> <img src="https://img.shields.io/github/repo-size/meister03/disord-hybrid-sharding"> <img src="https://img.shields.io/npm/l/discord-hybrid-sharding"> <img src="https://img.shields.io/github/contributors/discord-hybrid-sharding">  <a href="https://discord.gg/YTdNBHh"><img src="https://discordapp.com/api/guilds/697129454761410600/widget.png" alt="Discord server"/></a></p>

 # Discord-Hybrid-Sharding
-The first package which combines Sharding Manager & Internal Sharding to save a lot of ressources
+The first package which combines Sharding Manager & Internal Sharding to save a lot of resources

 ## Why?
 The Sharding Manager is very heavy and it uses more than 300mb for every shard on a light usage, during internal sharding just uses 20% of it.
 Internal Sharding reaches their limit on more than 14000 Guilds and it becomes slow when you bot gets bigger.
 Your only solution is convert to Sharding Manager.
-Thatsway this new Package will solve all your problems, because it spawns Shards, which has Internal Shards. **You can save up to 60% on resouces**
+Thatsway this new Package will solve all your problems, because it spawns Shards, which has Internal Shards. **You can save up to 60% on resources**

 **If you need help feel free to join our <a href="https://discord.gg/YTdNBHh">discord server</a>.
 We will provied you all help ☺**
 # Download